Etherfiend/NeovimConfiguration/README.md

 # Neovim Configuration

 This repository contains a customized configuration for Neovim.
-It is written in Lua and includes various settings and plugins to enhance the Neovim experience.
+Includes various settings and plugins to enhance the Neovim experience.

 ## Features